 - CALL - It calls a PL/SQL or Java subprogram

-- EXPLAIN PLAN - It explains access path to data
+- EXPLAIN PLAN - It explains the access path to data

 - LOCK TABLE - It controls concurrency

 Data Control Language

-There are another two forms of database sub-languages.
-The Data Control Language (DCL) is used to control privilege in Database.
-To perform any operation in the database, such as for creating tables, sequences or views we need privileges.
+There are two other forms of database sub-languages.
+The Data Control Language (DCL) is used to control privilege in Databases.
+To perform any operation in the database, such as for creating tables, sequences, or views, we need privileges.
 Privileges are of two types,

 - System - creating a session, table, etc. are all types of system privilege.

 - Object - any command or query to work on tables comes under object privilege.
 DCL is used to define two commands.
 These are:

 - Grant - It gives user access privileges to a database.

 - Revoke - It takes back permissions from the user.

 Transaction Control Language (TCL)

 Transaction Control statements are used to run the changes made by DML statements.
 It allows statements to be grouped into logical transactions.

 - COMMIT - It saves the work done

 - SAVEPOINT - It identifies a point in a transaction to which you can later roll back

 - ROLLBACK - It restores the database to original since the last COMMIT

 - SET TRANSACTION - It changes the transaction options like isolation level and what rollback segment to use